 You can skip these steps using a velcro swaddle blanket or the Baby Merlin Magic Sleepsuit.
 Both keep your baby snug, helping her fall and stay asleep.
 I used the velcro swaddle blanket which worked well!
 I didn’t have to worry about the swaddles coming undone.
 It comes especially useful in the middle of the night—less steps to do!

-Your baby listened to the white noise of your womb.
-To go from that to a pitch-quiet room is a big change.
-Help your baby sleep longer with a white noise machine or a fan.
+Your baby listened to the white noise of your womb, so to go from that to a pitch-quiet room is a big change.
+Help your baby sleep longer with a white noise machine.
 There should be enough sound to keep her from jumping at the slightest sound.

 Your baby has no sense of day or night when she was in the womb.
 Out in the real world, she’ll need help adjusting to the hours.
 Help her get into a routine by hanging darkening curtains, especially at night.
 Her body will adjust and she’ll know that nights and dark mean long stretches of sleep.

 The newborn stage is tough enough as it is, but with these newborn tips, you’ll have an easier time caring for your baby.
 You’ll know the best way to relieve your baby of gas and how to help her sleep longer.
 And you can finally enjoy the newborn months a little bit more.

 - How to Get Your Baby to Sleep without Being Held